Mindera/http-record/README.md

 http-record is a high level module that works as a bridge over the [node-thin](https://github.com/runk/node-thin) module to capture http records for future usage.

+> Note: this is a very raw hacky module that might and will probably break a lot.

 ## Install

 ```sh